choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-07-mattress/index.md

 They also claim to use a layer of Talalay, although from what I see it's really thin.
 I know, because they present their cross-sections in the stores, which is absolutely what every mattress brand should do for full transparency.
-This brand gets my vote because I lay on their mattresses in-store and they were extremely soft and comfortable.
+This brand gets my vote because I laid on their mattresses in-store and they were extremely soft and comfortable.

 ### The Conclusion

-I was hell-bent on getting a Talalay mattress, if not just to compare it to Dunlop and see what the fuss is about.
+I was hell-bent on getting a Talalay mattress, if only just to compare it to Dunlop and see what the fuss is about.
 In the name of science!

 In the end, I looked to Taobao, which is probably the best place to look.
 I didn't want to concede just yet, and thought maybe I could actually DIY something inexpensive.

 Another poster on the Mattress Underground shared the same difficulty finding Talalay latex mattresses in Singapore, and even the ones